-BISC 536 Advanced Seminar in Marine/

-Global N Cycle (2) Biological processes in

-marine ecosystems strongly affect the cycling

-of important elements on our planet.
-Examination of the interplay between ocean biology and the cycling of carbon and nitrogen on

-a local, regional and global scale.
+BISC 536 Advanced Seminar in Marine Biogeochemistry (2) Examination of the interplay between ocean biology and the cycling of carbon, nitrogen and other elements on a local, regional and global scale.
+Open only to graduate students in biology and earth science.